93 pointsby Agreed375025 days ago9 comments

 Elon?
 You mean the team behind starlink?
 The cult of personality around this nerd is amazing

-• johnisgood3 minutes ago
+• johnisgood25 days ago

 Umm, executive prioritization genuinely determines what gets built.
 "Design for LPI/LPD" is exactly the kind of strategic call that comes from leadership, not something engineers spontaneously add to the roadmap.